Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: A Lower Bound on

 In this section, a lower bound is derived for the maximum achievable information rate at a finite blocklength $N$ of quantum measurements.
-By using the result, it will be possible to calculate a blocklength $N$ at which a given fraction of the Holevo capacity of a pure-state cq channel can be achieved.
-Therefore, this result will provide a framework to understand the trade-off between the (rate) performance and the (quantum) receiver complexity, for reliable transmission of classical information over a quantum channel.
+Using this bound, it is possible to calculate a blocklength $N$ at which a given fraction $0<\alpha\leq 1$ of the Holevo capacity of a pure-state cq channel can be achieved.
+Therefore, this result provides a framework to understand the trade-off between the (rate) performance and the (quantum) receiver complexity, for reliable transmission of classical information over a quantum channel.